WoodwellRisk/CRisk/README.md

 * **Storm Surge**: Storm surge return level estimation using ROMS.
 * **Wind Speed**: Tropical cyclone wind return level estimation using CLIMADA.

+In these analyses, thousands of years of synthetically (statistically) generated tropical cyclones are expanded into 2D wind and pressure fields using the parametric model of Holland, (1980).
+At the moment, we use tracks from the STORM dataset (Bloemendaal et al., 2020) .
+Wind fields are then converted to wind stress at the ocean surface using a quadratic function of windspeed and a drag coefficient according to (Peng et al., 2020).
+A validation against observed storm surges at tide gauges shows a mean absolute error in maximum surge of ~14cm and a correlation of 84%.
+For more information on the methodology and accuracy assessment, see (methodologydoc).

 ## Setup

 1. **Install Dependencies:** Use env.yml and conda/mamba to create a new Python environment with the necessary dependencies: `conda create -n roms_env -f env_surge.yml`
 2. **Install CRISK Python Functions**: The functions are found in `src/crisk`.
 From the base directory of this repository: `pip install -e .`
 3. **Install PyROMS**: To generate ROMs grids, the PyROMS library is used, which requires a separate installation.
 You can follow [their instructions](https://github.com/ESMG/pyroms) to do this.
 4. **Compile ROMS**: Follow the instructions on the [ROMS website](https://www.myroms.org/) to setup your environment to compile and run ROMS.
 You will need to compile ROMS v3.6, and you can use `ROMS/build_roms.sh` and `ROMS/stormsurge.h`.
+5. **Get Data**: You will need STORM track files (concatenated into 10000 year files), a ROMS executable `romsM` (from the step above) and a bathymetry file from [GEBCO2023](https://download.gebco.net/) which covers your whole analysis area.

 ## Structure